Digging Guidelines and Information

 Digging Guidelines

 Things like how long the marks are good for, weekend availability, and necessary notice times vary by state and county.
-Here in Baltimore County, they require 48 business hours from the time of the request and 18 inches of hand-digging to expose utility lines.
+Here in Baltimore County, they need at least 48 business hours from the time of the request.
+Also, they require 18 inches of hand-digging to expose utility lines.
 Check local guidelines for your area.

 I frequently hear in the commercials for Miss Utility, “No mechanized digging within 2 feet of markings – that includes even skimming the top.”
 I have a feeling some folks try to get around the rules by using the bulldozer to “skim a bit” off the top first, and occasionally they go too deep and blow a line… not something that’s worth risking for sure.